echopen/echopen_prototyping/challenges/data_format/new_data_format.md

 ## Description
 DICOM (Digital Communications in Medicine) is a standard for handling, storing, transmitting and printing information in medical imaging.
 It includes a file format definition and a network communication protocol.
 You can find a more detailed description of DICOM [here](./echopen_prototyping/challenges/data_format/).
 We would like our device to be able to export images in DICOM so that physicians may be able to exchange those images or to use already existing specialized software for example.
+A DICOM file contains all the data a physician would need to establish a diagnosis even if he didn't perform the exam himself (data about the set-up of the scanner for axample).
 DICOM would also allow consistency in time and a proper tagging for images.

  ## Objectives
  There are many DICOM data formats.
 Some of them were created for X-ray imaging, others were disigned for RMI or ultrasound imaging etc ...
 And even among those of the latter category, there is till a lot of different formats !
 Some of them are adapted for old and basic scanners, others were created for the last generation of ultra poratble ultrasound probes and so on.